ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21/index.md

 The second case is more immediate.
-If you ask `dnscheck` to measure `https://8.8.8.8/dns-query`, it will notice that `8.8.8.8` is already and IP address, and it will just measure `https://8.8.8.8/dns-query`.
+If you ask `dnscheck` to measure `https://8.8.8.8/dns-query`, it will notice that `8.8.8.8` is already an IP address, and it will just measure `https://8.8.8.8/dns-query`.

 What happens, though, if there's DNS blocking of the `dns.google` domain name?